Islandora-Collaboration-Group/ISLE/docs/optional-components/loc-proxy.md

-# Library of Congress Standards Proxy - High Volume Ingest
+# Library of Congress Standards Proxy for High Volume Ingest

 ## Installation